 One of the ways to do this kind of caching is with expires headers — lines of code that tell visitor’s devices how long to keep those files saved.

-If you use a caching plugin like WP Rocket, you probably already have expires headers on your site.
+If you use a WordPress caching plugin like WP Rocket, your site probably already has expired headers.
 If you don’t have a plugin, you can add expires headers manually.

 Add this code to your wp-config.php file: